MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/hello-for-business/feature-multifactor-unlock.md

 | type| "bluetooth" or "ipConfig" (Windows 10, version 1709)|

 #### Bluetooth
-You define the bluetooth signal with additional attribute in the signal elment.
+You define the bluetooth signal with additional attribute in the signal element.
 The bluetooth configuration does not use any other elements.
 You can end the signal element with short ending tag "\/>".

 |Attribute|Value|Required|
 |---------|-----|--------|